Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 There are some signs and symptoms that you can look for:

-• You experience low oil pressure in your car.
+• You experience low oil pressure, in your car.

 • You hear clicking sounds from the valve tappets.

-• Your oil check light comes on.
+• Your oil check light (CEL) comes on.

-• Draining engine oil becomes slow.
+• Draining engine oil, becomes slow.

 • There is visible greasy and oily substance, inside the oil filter.

-Will Synthetic Oil Stop Sludge
+Will Synthetic Oil Stop Engine Sludge

-Synthetic oils also have, a much lower evaporation rate than conventional oils.
+Synthetic oils also have, a much lower evaporation rate, than conventional oils.
 So, if you do a lot of stop and go driving, the heat inside your engine increases.
 Synthetic oil provides greater protection against, extreme heat for a longer period of time.
 Yes, synthetic oil is good, but it’s not a magic cure for oil sludge.
 Synthetic engine oil, is still oil.

 How To Slow Down The Development Of, Engine Oil Sludge